 There is a growing interest in the use of light to improve athletic performance.
 Light is the most important external synchronizer for the circadian rhythms in the body, which affects our performance during the day.
 Biocentric lighting, which supports our circadian rhythm, can therefore be useful for elite athletes.

 Balancing training, work commitments, family and personal life is a difficult challenge for an elite athlete and many times sleep pay the price.
-Studies report a decrease in performance regarding endurance performance.
-Diminished motivation due to sleep deprivation is thought to be part of the explanation for that.
-Evening performance seems to be influenced to a greater extent by sleep deprivation than morning performance¹.
+Studies report a decrease in endurance performance, where diminished motivation due to sleep deprivation is thought to be part of the explanation.¹ With Biocentric lighting, the training environment can help athletes entrain their bodies to their natural circadian rhythm to avoid sleep disruptances.

-Travelling across time zones leads to a de-synchronization of circadian rhythms where the human body tries to adapt to the time changes.
-The International Federation of Sports Medicine recommends to gradually shift the sleep schedule (30 to 60 minutes per day) toward that of the destination for a few days prior to departure by using appropriately timed bright light and darkness, melatonin, or exercise to shift circadian rhythms⁴.
+Traveling across time zones leads to a de-synchronization of circadian rhythms, where the human body tries to adapt to the time change.
+The International Federation of Sports Medicine recommends to gradually shift the sleep schedule (30 to 60 minutes per day) toward the destination time zone for a few days prior to departure by using appropriately timed bright light and darkness, melatonin, or exercise to shift circadian rhythms⁴.

-Any elite performing athlete evaluates all aspects that impact output carefully.
-Timed personalized light that stabilizes the circadian rhythms may improve performance⁵.
-Furthermore, the direct alerting effect of light could be used to improve alertness and motivation.
-Light showers that provide high intensity cold white light may also be used to activate and boost energy.
+Elite athletes carefully evaluate the aspects of their lives that can impact their performance.
+Furthermore, the direct alerting effect of light can be used to improve alertness and motivation.
+Light “showers” that provide high intensity cold white light may also be used to boost alertness and energy.